mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 After that in a time span that goes from **23:28** to **23:23** logged-in on Yahoo-messanger, **www.tumblr.com** where she looked at different content regarding owls ( e.g. **https://itsdrhoo.tumblr.com**) and visited also **www.amazon.com**.

-Then at **23:40** she visited **www.etsy.com** searched for different items with the keyword "owl".
+Then at **23:40** she visited **www.etsy.com** searched for different items with the keyword **"owl"**.

 During the whole browsing she accessed multiple times **www.gmail.com** using **mcavoys87@gmail.com** as login account.

-The hyphotesis here is that she received a offer for the purchase of a snowy owl and she considered it while browising on other online shops looking for the same animal, but finally accapting the offer and deleting other possible purchases.
+The hyphotesis here is that she received a offer for the purchase of a snowy owl and she considered it while browising on other online shops looking for the same animal, but finally accapting the offer and deleting other possible purchases' images.

 ## User activity [ 1/29/2017 ]